animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Additionally, Spring Data for Apache Geode adds support for query projections based on the Spring Data Commons projection infrastructure.
+Additionally, Spring Data for GemFire adds support for query projections based on the Spring Data Commons projection infrastructure.
 This feature lets the query results be projected into first-class application domain types as needed by the application.